2018 Lewisham train strandings: Rail Accident Investigation Branch

 The Rail Accident Investigation Branch (RAIB) opened an investigation into the incident.
 It published its final report on 25 March 2019.
 Five recommendations were made and two learning points were identified.

 The report found that neither train 2M48 been declared as failed, nor had train 2M50 had been declared as stranded.
 Train 2M48 had difficulty in starting from Lewisham because no de-icing fluid had been applied to the conductor rail since 22:34 on 1 March.
 De-icing fluid had an effective time of twelve hours.
 Due to the emergency timetable that had been implemented and late running trains, no train had passed over that section of line for about 90 minutes.
 No supplementary treatment of the conductor rail had been carried out.
 The signalling manager at London Bridge Control Centre was not sure that he had the authority to allow train 2M50 to pass signal L445 at danger under permissive working to allow it into the platform at Lewisham when he did have such authority.
 The decision to allow train 2M50 past signal L253 prevented it from being re-routed once train 2M48 experienced difficulty in starting from Lewisham.
 The management of the incident by Southeastern was not effective.
 Passenger communications via Twitter showed that the situation was rapidly deteriorating.
 There was no strategy to avoid trains being stranded between stations, whereas on the London Underground network, the policy is to hold trains at stations when there is disruption.

 Response

 Network Rail and Southeastern issued a joint statement following the release of the RAIB's final report.
-Amongst measures introduced following the incident were better training for staff, the installation of heated conductor rails in some locations, introduction of more efficient de-icer for the conductor rails, improved radios for staff, the introduction of ice breaking shoes on some electric multiple units.
+Amongst measures introduced following the incident were better training for staff, the installation of heated conductor rails in some locations, introduction of more efficient de-icer for the conductor rails, improved radios for staff and the introduction of ice breaking shoes on some electric multiple units.